 Drum Instructor at the U.S. Army at the Eastern School of Practice on Governor’s Island: (Probably False) Governor’s Island was indeed the home of the Eastern School of Practice and did have music instructors on staff, but unfortunately for Bruce’s qualifications, the Civil War era drum instructors there were Sergeant Henke and Sergeant Michael Moore.
 We know this because of first hand accounts from soldiers who had trained there and the existence of a fife music collection called the Henke-Moore manuscript.
 We not only know they were there, we know what music they were teaching.
 Michael Moore, for one, had been stationed there since 1841, leaving little room for Bruce to have been the principal drum instructor.
 We also know the names of Moore’s and Henke’s assistants, Corporal Butler and Corporal Pfaefie, meaning that George was likely not there as a drum instructor in any significant capacity, being neither the principal nor assistant instructor.

 Here is what I think the George’s factual bio looks like.
 George Bruce Barrett was born in 1816 in Baltimore and taught to drum by Drum Major Riggs.
 Riggs reportedly said, “Out of all the drummers I taught, George was the best.”
 This was stated by one Wm.
 F. Minneck in a letter to Sanford Moeller.
 He served under disreputable circumstances in the 2nd Maryland Dragoons as George Barrett, then again as George Bruce between 1836 and 1843.
-He served as a drummer in the 69th New York Regiment of Fighting Irish as George Bruce and as drummer in the 7th Regiment NYSM Band as George Barrett.
+He then served as a drummer in the 69th New York Regiment of Fighting Irish as George Bruce.
 He published his famous book, The Drummers’ and Fifers’ Guide, as George Bruce in 1862, in which he falsely claimed to have taught at Bedloe’s and Governor’s islands and served in the 7th Militia.
 He went on to be the drum major for the 22nd Regiment NYSM in 1863 as George Bruce and was later drum major for the 5th Infantry Regiment in Maryland as George Barrett.
 He died at the age of 68 in Baltimore in 1884 as George Barrett, having had a successful, though over-hyped and confusing, career as a military musician.
 Despite the false claims, desertion, and name changes, George did have a tangible impact on rudimental music.